About

 Hello!

-The podcasts were really valuable, but they were also infrequent.
-I have ideas that I want to test and share, and I want to help as many PhD candidates as possible feel ready and confident for their viva.
 So in April 2017, Viva Survivors became a daily blog of viva help.
-As of November 2022 there are over two thousand posts on this site!
+As of April 2025 there are over 2800 posts on this site!
 These cover all kinds of topics related to the viva: preparation, examiners, expectations, experiences, the end of the PhD, reflecting on the journey, confidence and a lot more!

 Finally, privacy is really important.
 Viva Survivors has a simple policy, which is, essentially, to totally respect your privacy.
 You can find the full privacy statement here.